Biblical Field Course Descriptions

 MN506 Models of the Sacraments

 Baptism and the Lord’s Supper are richly layered with meaning as they rehearse for us the whole of salvation history, creation to re-creation.
 The Christian tradition speaks of these biblical-theological meanings in a variety of ways.
-This course explores the richness of this variety, including Baptism as a covenant seal, a sign of forgiveness, and as a dying and a rising, and the Lord’s Supper as a memorial, a sacrifice, and an eschatological meal.
-There will be practical liturgical emphasis as we explore how these layers of meaning interact with the themes of the Christian Year.
-In this way, we will set our hearts and minds on renewing congregational celebration of the sacraments, as participants and presiders.
+We will explore these layers of meaning from theological and practical liturgical ways.

 MN507 Models of the Lord’s Supper

 The Lord's Supper is layered with biblical-theological meaning, as its celebration rehearses for us the scope of salvation history, creation to re-creation.
 While spoken with different accents, these biblical-theological themes are common to every Christian tradition.
 By engaging several of these themes expressed pastorally by a voice from the Roman Catholic tradition, we will explore together the richness of these themes in the Reformed tradition.
-Ultimately, we will set our hearts and minds on renewing congregational perception and celebration of the sacrament.
 1.5 cr

 MN512 Living Water